fredrekt/documentation-inf/docs/tutorial-extras/manage-docs-versions.md

 2. User Wins
 3. Win amount will be commissioned to user's respective uplines (root, branch, distributor, store)
 4. Total Commission points to downlines will be deducted from User Wallet

+## Testing

+All the necessary materials or resources is on the Inifnite Gamings sheet which will be provided to you by a Blueprint Dev.